byverdu/prettyFormError/README.md

 ## ToDo

+1. [ ] Make package compatible with CommmoJS
 1. [ ] Add more ways to display the error messages.
 1. [ ] Add more styles / themes